Consistent Conjectures in Dynamic Matching Markets: Consistent conjectures

-In words, if for some candidate matching \matchingstar, \matchingstar\ is a conjectured matching for each of the unmatched agents under \matchingstar\ in period $1$, then \matchingstar\ is a solution for the economy.
-Whereas agents who match in period $1$ under \matchingstar\ may have different conjectures about the matching that would ensue conditional on remaining unmatched, consistency requires that enough commonality exists in the conjectures of those agents who remain unmatched.
-Indeed, all agents who remain unmatched in period $1$ should agree that $(\matchingstar_t)_{t=2}^\terminal$ is a feasible continuation matching.
+\end{definition} In words, conjectures are consistent if each candidate matching, \matchingstar, is common to the conjectures of all agents who are unmatched under \matchingstar\ in period $1$.
+For a given candidate matching \matchingstar, property \ref{eq:cc} places a constraint on the conjectures of those agents who are unmatched in period $1$ under \matchingstar: all of them should agree $(\matchingstar_t)_{t=2}^\terminal$ is a valid continuation matching.
+Instead, property \ref{eq:cc} places no restriction on those agents who are matched in period $1$ under \matchingstar: indeed, these agents may have different conjectures about the matching that would ensue conditional on remaining unmatched.

+We have the following result: \begin{theorem}[Solutions induced by consistent conjectures are nonempty] Suppose $\sol_{\terminal-1}^\conjectures$ is a nonempty-valued correspondence.
+Fix \economyrterminal\ and suppose the conjectures $\{\conjecturebeg(\emptyset,\agent):\agent\in\arrivala_1\cup\arrivalb_1\}$ are consistent.
+Then, $\sol_\terminal^\conjectures(\economyrterminal)$ is nonempty.
+In particular, $\candidate(\conjecturebeg,\sol_{\terminal-1}^\conjectures)\subset\sol_\terminal^\conjectures(\economyrterminal)$. \end{theorem} In words, consistency of the conjectures guarantees each of the candidate matchings are solutions for the economy.
+The proof of \autoref{theorem:consistent-conjectures}, which can be found in \autoref{appendix:definitions}, shows a stronger result: if property \ref{eq:cc} holds for \emph{some} candidate matching, \matchingstar, then \matchingstar\ is a solution for the economy.
+That is, to show the set of \conjectures-solutions for \economyrterminal\ is nonempty, assuming property \ref{eq:cc} holds for \emph{some} candidate matching is enough.
+Because the nonempty-valued solution concepts we introduce in this and the following section satisfy the stronger property in \autoref{definition:consistent-conjectures}, we prefer to make that our definition of consistency.